 Most dentists offer payment plans to help patients spread the cost of implants and other expensive treatments.
 Some are interest-free while others will charge interest, so check around a few practices near you to see where you can get the best deal.

 You could also consider taking out a personal loan if you'd rather not wait until you've saved up enough for implants.
-Our guide to financing dental treatment explains more about these and other financing options here.
+Our guide to financing dental treatment explains more about these and other options.